Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Achieving Secrecy Capacity with Discrete Gaussian Shaping

 \begin{lem} Let $\M_\ell$ be the uniformly distributed message bits and $\F_\ell$ be the independent frozen bits at the input of the channel at the $\ell$-th level.
-When shaping bits $\mathsf{S}_\ell$ are selected according to the random mapping $\Phi_{\mathcal{S}_\ell}$ \footnote{As we will see in Sect. \ref{sec:reliabilityshape}, to achieve reliability, Alice needs to secretly share $\Phi_{\mathcal{S}_\ell}$ with Bob, or to use the Markov block coding technique.} and $N$ is sufficiently large, the mutual information can be upper-bounded as
+When shaping bits $\mathsf{S}_\ell$ are selected according to the random mapping $\Phi_{\mathcal{S}_\ell}$ \footnote{We will further show that the number of shaping bits $\mathsf{S}_\ell$ covered by random mapping can be significantly reduced in Sect.
+V-E. Then, to achieve reliability, $\mathsf{S}_\ell$ can be shared between Alice and Bob, or we can use the Markov block coding technique to hide $\mathsf{S}_\ell$ with negligible rate loss.} and $N$ is sufficiently large, the mutual information can be upper-bounded as

-\end{lem} \begin{proof} We firstly assume that $\U_\ell^{i}$ is selected according to the distribution $P_{\U_\ell^i|\U_\ell^{1:i-1},X_{1:\ell-1}^{[N]}}$ for all $i \in [N]$, i.e., for all $i \in [N]$.
+\end{lem} \begin{proof} We firstly assume that $\U_\ell^{i}$ is selected according to the distribution $P_{\U_\ell^i|\U_\ell^{1:i-1},\X_{1:\ell-1}^{[N]}}$ for all $i \in [N]$, i.e., for all $i \in [N]$.
 In this case, the input distribution $P_{\X_\ell|\X_{1:\ell-1}}$ at each level is exactly the optimal input distribution obtained from the lattice Gaussian distribution.
-The mutual information between $\M_\ell \F_\ell$ and $(\Z^{[N]},\X_{1:\ell-1}^{[N]})$ in this case is denoted by $I_P(\M_\ell \F_\ell;\Z^{[N]},\X_{1:\ell-1}^{[N]})$.
+The mutual information between $\M_\ell \F_\ell$ and $\Big(\Z^{[N]},\X_{1:\ell-1}^{[N]}\Big)$ in this case is denoted by $I_P\Big(\M_\ell \F_\ell;\Z^{[N]},\X_{1:\ell-1}^{[N]}\Big)$.

 For the shaping induced channel $\mathcal{Q}_N(W_\ell,\mathcal{S}_\ell,\mathcal{R}_\ell)$ ($\mathcal{R}_\ell$ is $\mathcal{B}_\ell^{\mathcal{S}^c}$ according to the above analysis), we write the indices of the input bits $(\mathcal{S}_\ell \cup \mathcal{R}_\ell)^c=[N]\setminus(\mathcal{S}_\ell \cup \mathcal{R}_\ell)$ as $\{i_1,i_2,...,i_{N-s_\ell-r_\ell}\}$, where $|\mathcal{R}|=r_\ell$ and $|\mathcal{S}_\ell|=s_\ell$, and assume that $i_1<i_2<\cdot\cdot\cdot< i_{N-s_\ell-r_\ell}$.
 We have {\allowdisplaybreaks }where $(a)$ holds because adding more variables will not decrease the mutual information.